Nov05/DS-Unit-4-Sprint-4-Build-Week-Spotifier/README.md

 live https://www.youtube.com/watch?v=n7z-QYxScXM

 【Note】
-Some of the songs in the app database are no longer active on Spotify, some might not be available in the area you are now.
-So far in the US, the following songs are playable through the app.
+A couple of the songs in the app database are no longer active on Spotify, some might not be available in the area you are now.
+So far in the US, most songs are playable through the app.
-**An Ember In The Ashes (ASOT 874)**
-**Old Town Road**
-**Waiting for U**
-etc.
 <img src='https://github.com/Nov05/pictures/blob/master/pic001/2019-09-26%2010_19_59-Microsoft%20Edge.jpg?raw=true' width=700>

 ## Architecture